 Optimising images

-There are two main image types: JPG and PNG.
-PNG files are generally larger but useful if you need to add a transparent background e.g. for a photo filter.
-For standard images in your app use JPG.
+JPG are best for photos.
 Cameras and phones tend to take high resolution images that are thousands of pixels wide.
-However, for your app 1200 pixels is the sweet spot.
-The iPhone 13 Pro Max has a screen width of 1284 pixels wide (believe it or not but iPads has smaller screen dimensions), and many phone have smaller screens, so anything larger is a waste.
-On the flip side, avoid images smaller than 800 pixels wide because these may look pixelated on screen.
+However, 1200 pixels is the sweet spot for your app.
+The best modern smartphones barely have a screen width any wider (believe it or not but iPads have smaller screen dimensions).
+Many phones have smaller screens.
+Therefore, anything larger (both in width and therefore file size) is a waste and may take extra time to appear on screen for the user.
+On the flip side, try to avoid images smaller than 800 pixels wide because these may look pixelated on screen.
+The exception might be archive images that might look blurry compared to modern images anyway.

 You can then use free online resources such as tinyjpg.com to remove any unnecessary metadata and optimise up to 20 images at a time (free version) without any loss in visual quality.
 It can reduce image file size by up to 80%, ensuring the quickest possible download speeds for your app users.